 Cold treatment can be used as long as muscle spasms persist, which is usually about 48 hours.
 After 48 hours, moist heat can often be applied to the injured region.
 This may help reduce muscle spasms.
 Heat should be applied using a heating pad, warm compress or warm bath.
-To avoid skin irritation and burns heating pads should be placed on a low setting away from regions with reduced sensation.
+To avoid skin irritation and burns heating pads should be adjusted to a low or medium setting away from regions of the body with reduced sensation.
 During self-care you might find that cold application provides more relief of pain than heat.
 If this occurs continue applying cold application to the area.
 Alternating application of cold and moist heat, each about 10 minutes can provide added pain relief.